samarthj/arch-pkgbuild-action/README.md

 ## Outputs

-## `pkgname`
+## `n`

 The location of the built package.
-The key name is the actual pkgname of the package in the PKGBUILD.
-If the package is a split package, then there will be multiple keys with each pkgname.
+The key name is an incrementing integer for each package in the PKGBUILD.
+If the package is a split package, then there will be multiple keys starting with "0".
+For a single package, only 1 key will be present as "0".